 - a.
 The Research Committee developed a research and service-tracking document that all faculty update quarterly, which communicates scholarly activities to all faculty and serves as a tool to monitor faculty productivity on an on-going basis. - b.
-Faculty excel in research with intramural and extramural funding, regular peer-reviewed publications, and multiple state, national, and international presentations completed each year. - c.
+Faculty excel in research with intramural and extramural funding, regular peer-reviewed publications, and multiple state, national, international and state presentations completed each year. - c.
 To date, academic faculty have Chaired 16 Master's SLP Theses.
 Many of these projects led to faculty and student co-authored presentations and publications. - d.
 Every faculty in the SLP program mentors Master's SLP Capstone Projects, which include various scholarly activities such as developing institutional review board applications, conducting systematic reviews, conducting clinical case studies or single case experimental designs, conducting narrative reviews to justify project methods, evaluating the reliability and validity of commonly used standardized assessments, conducting implementation science projects, conducting service learning projects.
 Many of these projects lead to faculty and student co-authored publications and presentations. - e.
 Faculty offer multiple individualized research experiences to SLP students in addition to formal research experiences like capstone or thesis.
-For example, many students join and participate in faculty research labs and related projects including Aphasia Support Group, Bilingual Assessment Group for English Learners (BAGEL), and Family Literacy Night.

-(6) Related Program Development Monitoring

-- a.
-Program leadership continue to annually assess the viability of a mobile Audiology Clinic with MWU leadership. - b.
+For example, many students join and participate in faculty research labs and related projects including Aphasia Support Group, Bilingual Assessment Group for English Learners (BAGEL), and Family Literacy Night. - (6) Related Program Development Monitoring - a.
+Program leadership continue to annually assess the viability of an Audiology Clinic with MWU leadership. - b.
 Program leadership continue to annually assess the viability of a Speech-Language Pathology Clinical Doctorate Program with University leadership - c.
-The Program is working with University leadership to increase opportunities for student training in videofluoroscopy through the purchase of equipment that would enable gold standard assessment of dysphagia in the Therapy Institute. - d.
-A Department of Education Grant awarded to Dr. Schea Fissel provides scholarships and support to SLP students through 2028.
-These students will be trained to work with autistic children in Arizona's Title 1 Elementary Schools. - e.
-Systematic analysis of reasons for student enrollment are conducted annually to inform SLP recruitment.

-(7) Program Assessment

-- a.
-Program leadership regularly review the following programmatic and student assessment data which inform Program changes and strategic planning: National examination scores, exit surveys, preceptor ratings, comprehensive exam scores, Calipso ® scores, academic assessment plan data. - b.
-Program leadership annually assess the use of available resources to meet Program goals (e.g., technology, lab opportunities) and modify as needed through budgeting process c.
-The program developed and approved an internal workload policy in 2020, that is reviewed annually and informs individualized Faculty Development Plans.
+Recent award of a Department of Education Grant to Dr. Schea Fissel will provide scholarships and support to SLP students through 2028.
+These students will be trained to work with autistic children in Arizona's Title 1 Elementary Schools. - d.
+Systematic analysis of reasons for student enrollment was conducted via survey in Fall, 2023, to inform SLP recruitment. - (7) Program Assessment - a.
+Program leadership regularly review the following programmatic and student assessment data: National examination scores, exit surveys, preceptor ratings, comprehensive exam scores, Calipso® scores, academic assessment plan data. - b.
+Program leadership annually assess the use of available resources to meet Program goals (e.g., technology, lab opportunities) and modify as needed through budgeting process - c.
+The program developed and approved an internal workload policy in 2020, that is reviewed annually.